Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: IL- and RL-based Branching Formulation

-At time $t$, the branching module observes a branching sample $\mathbf{s}_t$ corresponding to the current subproblem.
-The branching module then selects a variable $a_t$ in the branching candidates $\mathcal{A}$ according to the branching policy $\pi$.
-Finally, the solver splits the current subproblem using $a_t$ to generate another two subproblems and decides the next subproblem $\mathbf{s}_{t+1}=\mathcal{T}(\mathbf{s}_t,a_t)$ to perform branching.
+At time $t$, the branching module observes a branching sample $G_t\in\mathcal{G}$ corresponding to the current subproblem.
+It selects a fractional variable as action $a_t$ from the branching candidates $\mathcal{A}$ according to the branching policy $\pi$.
+Subsequently, the solver splits the current subproblem using $a_t$ to generate two new subproblems and determines the next subproblem as $G_{t+1}=\mathcal{T}(G_t,a_t)$ for further branching.
+The distribution of branching samples obtained by executing the policy $\pi$ on instance $G$ drawn from distribution $p$ is denoted as $p(G_{1:T}|\pi)$, {

-In practice, we only have access to a finite set of training instances $\{G_{i}\}_{i=1}^n$, and the testing instances may be drawn from an unknown environment $p'(G)$ different from the training distribution $p(G)$.
-The distributional shifts influence the initialization function in the testing environment, which we denote by $\mathcal{I}'$.

-To describe the relationship between training and testing distributions, we first define a cost function $c:\mathcal{G}\times\mathcal{G}\to\mathbb{R}$ to measure the discrepancy between two instance graphs.
-We make the following assumptions. (\textbf{A1}) The transition functions in the training and testing environment remain the same since the solver follows rigorous mathematical rules and node selection policy. (\textbf{A2}) The transition function $\mathcal{T}$ is $\Lip_{\mathcal{T}_1}$-Lipschitz with the first variable and $\Lip_{\mathcal{T}_2}$-Lipschitz with the second variable, that is

-where the norm $\|\cdot\|$ is a general and simplified notation that can represent the norms in the state space or action space. (\textbf{A3}) Each policy $\pi\in\Pi$ is Lipschitz continuous with Lipschitz constant $\Lip_{\pi}$.